-After you clear a paper jam, you must reset the printer by closing the top cover.
-Closing the cover clears the error condition and automatically resets the printer.
-The printer must then be placed back on line.
-After the cover is closed, press On Line to place the printer back on line.
-When a paper jam is cleared and printing is resumed, the printer automatically reprints the page that jammed.
+After clearing a paper jam, reset the printer by closing the front cover.
+Closing the cover clears the error condition, but the printer must be placed back on line.
+After the cover is closed, press on Line to place the printer back on line.
+When a paper jam is cleared and printing is resumed, the DEClaser 2100 plus printer automatically reprints the page that jammed.

-6.7.1 Top and Rear Paper Tray Paper Jams
+6.7.1 Top and Output Paper Tray Paper Jams

-Use the following procedure to clear paper jams from the top and rear paper trays.
+Use the following procedure to clear paper jams from the top and rear output trays.